zhsun0357/Semantic-Segmentation-Domain-Adaptation/README.md

 + Proposed and implemented a category-level discriminator.
 Explored its potential advantage in category clustering.
 + Implemented an ensemble model to achieve state-of-the-art performance on GTA5-Cityscape dataset adaptation.

+For more details, please refer to the poster and the project report.
+Here is a qualitative comparison on several models: